• About

 Instructions

-1. Squeeze the meat from the sausages and roll into meatballs – you’ll get about four balls from each sausage.
-Heat 1 tbsp of the olive oil in a wide, deep frying pan or casserole dish on a medium to high heat.
-Cook the meatballs in batches, making sure you don’t overcrowd the pan, until they’re all golden brown.
+1. Squeeze the meat from the sausages and roll into meatballs – you’ll get about 4 balls from each sausage.
+Heat 1 tbsp of the olive oil in a large frying pan or shallow casserole dish on a medium to high heat.
+Cook the meatballs in batches, making sure you don’t overcrowd the pan, for 4 to 5 minutes until they’re all golden brown all over.
 Put them aside on a plate when they’re ready.

 2. Heat the rest of the olive oil in the pan and add the onion.
-Cook on a medium heat for 8 to 10 minutes until soft, then stir in the garlic, fennel, oregano, and chilli flakes, if using.
+Cook on a medium heat, stirring occasionally, for 8 to 10 minutes until soft, then stir in the garlic, fennel, oregano, and chilli flakes, if using.
 Stir around for a minute or 2, then add the sugar, passata and tomatoes.
 Add a little water to the tomato tin to wash out all the tomatoes and add to the pan.
-Season well and simmer, uncovered, for 30 to 40 minutes over a gentle heat until the sauce thickens, and the chopped tomatoes break down.
+Season well and simmer, uncovered, for 30 to 40 minutes over a gentle heat, stirring occasionally, until the sauce thickens, and the chopped tomatoes break down.
+With 20 minutes left for the sauce to simmer, heat the oven to 190C/170C fan/gas 5.

-3. Melt the butter in a saucepan over a medium to low heat, add the bay leaves and let them sizzle in the butter for 1 minute, then add the flour.
-Whisk or use a wooden spurtle to make a smooth paste, then add the milk, a little at a time, stirring continuously until it’s all incorporated and you have a thick white sauce.
+3. Melt the butter in a medium saucepan over a medium to low heat, add the bay leaves and let them sizzle in the butter for 1 minute, then add the flour.
+Increase the heat slightly and using a whisk or wooden spurtle to make a smooth paste, add the milk, a little at a time, stirring continuously until it’s all incorporated and you have a thick white sauce.
 Add the nutmeg and some seasoning.
 Leave over a low heat for 5 minutes to allow the bay to infuse, whisking or stirring every now and then.
+Remove and discard the bay leaves.

 To assemble:

 1. Keep about 10 meatballs aside and add the rest to the tomato sauce.
-Spoon half the tomato sauce and meatballs into a baking dish (ours was 25cm x 35cm).
+Spoon half the tomato sauce and meatballs into a large baking dish (mine is 25cm x 35cm).
 Top with half the spinach, half the basil and a little parmesan.
 Pour over about a third of the white sauce, and top with a layer of lasagne sheets, breaking them up to fit the dish if you need to.

 Serving Suggestions